BolunDai0216/FrankaArmROS/README.md

 Disclaimer: this worked for my setting, it might not work on yours.

-First follow the steps in the [Franka documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel), before running
+First, follow the steps in the [Franka documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).
+When deciding which linux kernel version to choose, for Ubuntu 20.04, just choose `v5.9.1`, which is recommended in the documentation.
+Before running

 ```console
 make -j$(nproc) deb-pkg
 ```

-first install `fakeroot` using
+install `fakeroot` using

 ```console
 sudo apt install fakeroot
 ```

-Then finish the remaining steps in the [Franka documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).
-Make sure to NOT install the `.deb` file that contains `dbg`, this is IMPORTANT!

-To make sure that the GRUB menu is set to appear when starting the computer, open `/etc/default/grub` using
+Then, finish the remaining steps in the [Franka documentation](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).
+Make sure to NOT install the `.deb` file that contains `dbg`, this is very IMPORTANT!
+To ensure the GRUB menu appears when starting the computer, open `/etc/default/grub` using

 ```console
 sudo nano /etc/default/grub